 A new ESP version of uLisp was released which supports the popular ESP8266 and ESP32-based boards.
 The ESP8266/ESP32 version includes wi-fi networking commands to allow you to take advantage of the wi-fi capabilities of the ESP8266 or ESP32 with the convenience of uLisp's compact syntax

 The AVR version incorporates minor bug fixes.

-AVR Version 2.4 - 9th October 2018
+AVR Release 2.4 - 9th October 2018

-ARM Version 2.4b - 23rd September 2018
+ARM Release 2.4b - 23rd September 2018

-ESP Version 2.4 - 11th October 2018
+ESP Release 2.4 - 11th October 2018

 The 32-bit ARM version of uLisp now includes support for floating-point numbers in addition to the 32-bit integers supported in previous versions.
 Programs using integers will work exactly as in previous versions, and there should be no noticeable change in performance.
 For more information see Floating-point features.

 The ARM, AVR, and MSP430 versions of uLisp also include a new Lisp Library feature, which allows you to compile uLisp with your own Lisp extensions.
 For more information see Lisp Library.

 ARM Release 2.3 - 2nd June 2018

 MSP430 Release 2.3 - 4th June 2018